Expanded supports - Helping Ukrainian newcomers settle in Alberta

 - motorhome without airbrakes unless you hold an air brake certificate

-- tow a trailer with one or more axles if the trailer is not equipped with airbrakes
+- tow a trailer with 1 or more axles if the trailer is not equipped with airbrakes

-- moped, recreational vehicle, or any combination of recreational vehicles and a trailer, if the trailer has 2 axles or less and isn’t equipped with airbrakes
+- moped, recreational vehicle, or any combination of recreational vehicles and a trailer, if the trailer has 2 axles or less and is not equipped with air brakes

 For more information on getting an Alberta driver’s licence, visit: Exchange a licence from outside Alberta.

 In Alberta, Ukrainian evacuees who have applied for health insurance coverage are issued an Alberta Personal Health Card, which they present to receive insured health services without charge from physicians/practitioners, labs, imaging centre and hospitals.
 The health insurance coverage for Ukrainian evacuees is provided through the Ukrainian Evacuee Temporary Health Benefits Program.

 How to apply for health coverage and get a health card

 The application form is included in your welcome package and is also available online.

 2. Take photocopies of your identification and immigration documents.